sdclibbery/Esp32DmxSpiController/README.md

 8. OBFBFBF
 ### Back/fore blends, but blended in HSV space
 10-18.
 Same as 0-8 but blemd in HSV space
-### Back/fore blends, but non linear lerp
+### Back/fore blends, but non linear blend
 20-28.
 Same as 0-8 but lerp pushed to end (x^2 + x)/2
-### Back/fore blends, but with fizzle
+### Back/fore blends, but blended via scaled sum
 30-38.
-Same as 0-8 but with fizzle
+Same as 0-8 but with blended via scaled sum
-### Back/fore blends, but blended via scaled sum
+### Back/fore blends, but blended via fore - back
 40-48.
-Same as 0-8 but with blended via scaled sum
-### Back/fore blends, but blended via fore-back
-50-58.
 Same as 0-8 but with fore-back

+### Back/fore blends, but dithered
+100-108.
+Same as 0-8 but dithered instead of blended
+### Back/fore blends, but with fizzle
+110-118.
+Same as 0-8 but with fizzle
 ### Back/fore blends, but with wizzle
-60-68.
+120-128.
 Same as 0-8 but with wizzle (occasional random flick to white, irrespective of palette)
-### Back/fore blends, but dithered
-70-78.
-Same as 0-8 but dithered instead of blended

 ### Preset modes not using DMX back/fore colours at all
 240. Rainbow
 241. Black body